awslabs/ar-go-tools/doc/01_taint.md

 [INFO]  Starting intra-procedural analysis ...
 [INFO]  Intra-procedural pass done (0.01 s).
 ```
 Indicating that this step has terminated.
-For large program, this step can take from several minutes up to an hour.
+For large programs, when the option `summarize-on-demand` is false, this step can take from several minutes up to an hour.
 The functions analyzed in this pass are all the functions that are not in the standard library, not filtered out by the `pkgfilter` option of the configuration file, and not summarize in one of the dataflow specifications file provided in the configuration.
 After that, the tool will link together the dataflow summaries in an inter-procedural pass:
 ```
 [INFO]  Starting inter-procedural pass...